IBM-Bluemix-Docs/voice-agent/api.md

 ```
 {: codeblock}

-The voice agent assumes that the {{site.data.keyword.conversationshort}} service is stateless and that all state is maintained at the voice agent between exchanges with the {{site.data.keyword.conversationshort}} service.
+The agent assumes that the {{site.data.keyword.conversationshort}} service is stateless and that all state is maintained at the agent between exchanges with the {{site.data.keyword.conversationshort}} service.
 For each conversation turn within a call, the state is passed to the {{site.data.keyword.conversationshort}} service and received back from the service in the `context` section of the REST messages.

+## Configure STT Customization
+{: #stt-customization}

+You can configure and customize the Assitant in your {{site.data.keyword.conversationshort}} service to dynamically set the Speech-to-Text interactions during a call.
+Set up this configuration by using the Voice Gateway actions.
+See [Dynamically configuring Watson services](https://www.ibm.com/support/knowledgecenter/SS4U29/dynamicspeech.html) for more information.